Theneo-Inc/api-documentation/README.md

 - `SECRET` (required): Theneo API token to authenticate GitHub request, displayed under user profile.
 - `IMPORT_OPTION` (optional): import option should be one of (`overwrite`, `merge`, `endpoints`), by default `overwrite` will be used.
 - `AUTO_PUBLISH` (optional): Indicates if the documentation should be published automatically or not after importing.
+- `INCLUDE_GITHUB_METADATA` (optional): Indicates if the imported documentation should include GitHub metadata (such as GitHub actor) or not - only visible in Theneo's editor.
 ### deprecated inputs
 - `PATH` - instead use `FILE_PATH`